brunoholanda/react-vite-portfolio-for-class/README.md

-# 🚀 React Portfolio Template
+# 🚀 React Portfolio Template for class

 This repository contains a **Personal Portfolio Template** built with **React**, designed for use in a **programming course** during the **React module**.
 The goal of this template is to help students understand the fundamentals of React and apply best development practices.